 We are exposed to interest rate risk on our floating-rate debt.
-We have entered into interest rate swap agreements to effectively convert our floating-rate debt to a fixed-rate basis.
+We have entered into interest rate swap agreements for certain of these agreements to effectively convert our floating-rate debt to a fixed-rate basis.
 The principal objective of these contracts is to eliminate or reduce the variability of the cash flows in interest payments associated with our floating-rate debt, thus reducing the impact of interest rate changes on future interest payment cash flows.
 We have elected to apply the hedge accounting rules in accordance with authoritative guidance for certain of these contracts.

-In April 2019, we issued \$300 million principal amount of convertible senior notes in a private offering.
-The fair value of the convertible senior notes is subject to interest rate risk, market risk and other factors due to its conversion feature.
-The fair value of the convertible senior notes will generally increase as our common stock price increases and will generally decrease as our common stock price declines.
-The interest and market value changes affect the fair value of the convertible senior notes but do not impact our financial position, cash flows or results of operations due to the fixed nature of the debt obligation.
-Additionally, we carry the convertible senior notes at face value, less any unamortized discount on our balance sheet and we present the fair value for disclosure purposes only.
+In April 2019, we issued \$300 million principal amount of the Notes in a private offering.
+The fair value of the Notes is subject to interest rate risk, market risk and other factors due to its conversion feature.
+The fair value of the Notes will generally increase as our common stock price increases and will generally decrease as our common stock price declines.
+The interest and market value changes affect the fair value of the Notes but do not impact our financial position, cash flows or results of operations due to the fixed nature of the debt obligation.
+Additionally, we carry the Notes at face value, less any unamortized discount on our balance sheet and we present the fair value for disclosure purposes only.